Design: eng. Carlo Riva e arc. Giorgio Barilani

 Type of Hull: Planing

-CHROME AND STEEL FITTINGS: all the steel parts of the boat are removed and, depending on their conditions, are chromed or polished.
-From the single screws to the larger parts, such as the stemhead fitting or the adjustable light, all parts are coated with 30 micron of nickel that protects the steel from sun and seawater.
+CHROME AND STEEL: the Riva Aquarama Special and its steel parts are disassembled and, depending on the state, are subjected to chrome plating or polishing.
+From the single screw up to the larger parts such as the bow defense roller or the adjustable beacon are coated with 30 microns of nickel that protect all the steels from the sun and salt.

-PAINTING: the hull is first treated with a light coat of mordant, followed by 16 to 20 coats of paint with water sandblasting, depending on the boat’s conditions.
-Between one coat and the next it is important to wait as much as possible, to avoid marks if the wood moves.
-The last coat is sprayed on.
-This is the longest stage of the restoration and the reason why to do a good job requires between 8 and 9 months of work.
+PAINTING: the hull of the Riva Aquarama Special is first treated with a light coat of stain and then, depending on the state of the boat, 16 to 20 coats of water-sanding paint are applied.
+Between one hand and another must pass as much time as possible in order to avoid marks where the wood moves.
+The last coat is sprayed.
+This phase is the longest of the restoration work and is the reason why a well done restoration takes 8 to 9 months of work.

 ASSEMBLY OF ACCESSORIES AND UPHOLSTERY: this is the last phase of the restoration of the Riva Aquarama Special before it is put into the water and delivered to the owner.
 Every single accessory is reassembled according to a precise order.
 From the dashboards to the bollards passing through all the accessories and lastly the name of the boat.
 Subsequently the upholstery (reconditioned or remade exactly identical to the original) are delivered covered with cellophane to prevent them from being dirty or dusty.